-It should be apparent from the table above that some of these passages were originally meant to refer to the future Messiah while others are simply interesting parallels.
+[Introduction to the Gospels:] It should be apparent from the table above that some of these passages were originally meant to refer to the future Messiah while others are simply interesting parallels.

+[Introduction to the Gospels:] In the Gospel of Matthew, Jesus is portrayed as a King who came to “rescue” His people and set up His kingdom.
+When He did, His own people rejected Him.
+They did not want the kind of kingdom that He offered.
+They wanted a Messiah who would help them to conquer the Romans and allow them to rule the world!
+While some Gentiles exhibited enormous faith and went to great effort and expense to see Jesus, His own people, even when confronted with wonderful miracles performed by Jesus, accused Him of working by the power of the prince of demons!
+(See Matthew 2:1-12; 8:5-13; 15:21-28; 12:24.)

-Mark
+The Gospel of Mark

 [Introduction to the Gospels:] Who was Mark?
 Why did he write a “Gospel”?
 Where did he get his information?
 What picture of God would you have if you had only Mark?
 Did Mark know Jesus?
 Peter?
 Paul?
 One of the early church fathers, Papias, suggested that Mark wrote “Peter’s Gospel.”
-Do we have any evidence from the New Testament to support the idea that the Gospel of Mark is “Peter’s Gospel”?
-2 Peter 1:12-15 (NIV*) says: “So I will always remind you of these things, ...
-I will make every effort to see that after my departure you will always be able to remember these things.”
+Do we have any evidence from the New Testament to support the idea that the Gospel of Mark is really “Peter’s Gospel”?
 How do you think Peter did that?
+(1 Peter 5:13)

+2 Peter 1:12-15: 12So I will always remind you of these things….
+15And I will make every effort to see that after my departure you will always be able to remember these things.—New International Version.*

-(1 Peter 5:13) Who was the youth in Mark 14:51-52?
+[Introduction to the Gospels:] Who was the youth in Mark 14:51-52?
 Could it have been Mark?

 [Introduction to the Gospels:] How do you feel about the fact that an estimated ninety percent of Mark is apparently copied in either Matthew or Luke?
-If there were so many things to write about in the life of Christ that “if every one of them were written down, I suppose that even the whole world would not have room for the books that would be written,” (John 21:25) why is there so much repetition and even apparent copying in the three “synoptic” Gospels—Matthew, Mark, and Luke?
+If there were so many things to write about in the life of Christ that “if every one of them were written down, I suppose that even the whole world would not have room for the books that would be written,” (John 21:25) why is there so much repetition and even apparent copying in the three “synoptic” Gospels of Matthew, Mark, and Luke?

-The Gospel writers each had a specific reason for writing what they did.
+[Introduction to the Gospels:] The Gospel writers each had a specific reason for writing what they did.
 Each wrote to a different audience.
 They wrote on scrolls or perhaps on early papyrus sheets.
 They had never seen a book like the ones that we take for granted.
-They expected Jesus to return within a short time, almost immediately, during their lifetimes.
+They expected Jesus to return within a short time, almost immediately, and certainly during their lifetimes.
 They could not have imagined that almost two thousand years later, we would be analyzing their writings by computer to see if they “borrowed” from each other!
 Furthermore, since the Holy Spirit is the primary “Author” of each of these documents, doesn’t He have the right to repeat whatever He chooses to repeat when writing to different groups?

-The next 3 pages are taken from the electronic version of Daily Study Bible by William Barclay in his article with the title, The Synoptic Gospels.
+[Introduction to the Gospels:] The next 3 pages are taken from The Daily Study Bible by William Barclay, 1958 print edition.

-[From Barclay’s Daily Study Bible:] The Earliest Gospel
+[From Barclay’s The Daily Study Bible:] The Earliest Gospel